joemoose/dungeoneers.d20/docs/spells.md

 ## Miscasting a Spell

-Whenever one or more **6s** are rolled when casting a spell, the spell parasitically drains the caster’s focus and mental energies.
-For each 6 rolled, the caster takes **d6** damage to WIL and must roll a WIL check.
+Whenever one or more **1s** are rolled when casting a spell, the spell parasitically drains the caster’s focus and mental energies.
+For each 1 rolled, the caster takes **d6** damage to WIL and must roll a WIL check.
 If failed, the caster takes a *Dazed* constraint.

 The spell still manifests, though at a cost to the caster.

 ## Selling a Spell

 A fully charged spell tablet can typically be sold for 2d6 x 100 coins in a large settlement.
-A depleted tablet is, at most, a fourth of its value.
+A depleted tablet is, at most, a third of its value.

 ## Spells List